vzhou842/victorzhou.com/content/posts/2019-05-29-intro-to-cnns-2.md

 \end{aligned}
 $$

 Phew.
-That was the hardest bit of calculus - it gets easier from here!
+That was the hardest bit of calculus in this entire post - it only gets easier from here!
 Let's start implementing this:

 ```python
 # Header: softmax.py